Advice To New Writers Who Want To Write A Children’s Book

 Before you ever decide to move forward with your book and publish it, you need to make sure it’s ready.
 This includes having someone like a critique group read your story.

 You might have to have it reviewed a few times before it’s ready and that’s okay!
 Just make sure to follow the above steps to keep focused on the parts that matter.

 Check out these links to help you find a critique group and get your story reviewed:

-- Book a one-on-one critique with me
+- Book a story critique with us

 - Find a writer’s group in your area